zmkfirmware/zmk/docs/docs/faq.md

 ### How is the latency?

-By default, ZMK uses [interrupts](https://en.wikipedia.org/wiki/Interrupt) to scan for key presses.
-However, ZMK is equipped with a variety of scanning methods and debounce algorithms that can affect the final measured latency.
-Latency is comparable to other firmware offerings, although it is highly dependent on the setup.
-For a video comparing ZMK and other keyboard firmwares' latency, see this [video](https://www.youtube.com/watch?v=jWL4nU-vtWs).
+Latency is comparable to other firmware offerings.
+ZMK is equipped with a variety of scanning methods and debounce algorithms that can affect the final measured latency.
+[This video shows a latency comparison of ZMK and other keyboard firmwares](https://www.youtube.com/watch?v=jWL4nU-vtWs).

 ### What bootloader does ZMK use?